ABOUT FISHING WITH US

 Other fish species vary with time of year and local weather.
 Commonly found inshore are Jacks, Snook, Grouper, Snapper, Wahoo and of course, the feisty Barracuda.

-Our weather is relatively consistent and we don’t have four clearly identifiable seasons, since we are a mere 1 000km (just over 600 miles) from the equator.
+Our weather is fairly consistent and we don’t have four clearly identifiable seasons, since we are a mere 1 000km (just over 600 miles) from the equator.

 However, there are two elements to take note of.
 The single biggest variant is rainfall, with the so-called wet season running from May to November.
 Our fishing season lies within the wet period and anglers should be prepared for some tropical rain.
 On many an occasion, the soft downpours are very welcome.
 July seems to be the wettest month but that is outside our season.